Jamesun875/Project5/README.md

 ## SharingEconomy.java
-- To run this program, you need to make an account first by signing up an account.
-You can still open the "CustomerAccount" and "SellerAccount" files to find an existing account to login some of them may not have their own store and their store may not have a calender.
-But you can use any of the account including your created one to test the functions
+- In order to run this program, you need to make an account first by signing up an account.
+- You can still open the "CustomerAccount" and "SellerAccount" files to find an existing account to login some of them may not have their own store and their store may not have a calender.
+- You can use any of the accounts, including your created account to test the functions of the program.
-- This program is only able to handle on operation at a time. that means if you made an appointment or logged in with wrong username and password, you ened to start over.
-But all changed made to the data will be saved.
-And when you are asked to eneter a file path, you are expected to type in the correct path. you can find the path in the files of "CustomerAccount" and "SellerAccount" to tell you all the information.
+- This program is only able to handle one operation at a time, which means that if you made an appointment or logged in with wrong username and password, you will need to start over.
+- All changes made to the data will be saved.
+- When the user is prompted to enter a file path, the user is expected to type in the correct path, which can be found in the files in the "CustomerAccount" and "SellerAccount" files.

-My suggestion is to find the "CustomerAccount" and "SellerAccount" and get all the account and filename info before you run the program
+- RECOMMENDED: Find the "CustomerAccount" and "SellerAccount" and get all the account and filename info before you run the program.

 ## Client.java
 -